X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA09directiontoangle.md

     using System;
 ```

-Instead of using the Atan method, you’ll usually want to use the Atan2 method, the difference being that with the Atan method you need to specify the division of the components as argument.
+Instead of using the Atan method, you’ll usually want to use the Atan2 method, the difference being that with the Atan method you need to specify the division of the components as an argument.
 Since we all know that –X/-Y is the same as X/Y, this would require an additional if-check, this if-check is contained in the Atan2 method allowing us to specify the 2 components separately.

-That is it for this chapter, run the code and notice how your rocket is rotated corresponding to its direction!
+That is it for this chapter, run the code, and notice how your rocket is rotated corresponding to its direction!

 ![Direction to Angle](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA09Angle02.png?raw=true)

-In this chapter and the previous chapter, you’ve seen how to go from angle to direction, and from direction to angle.
+In this chapter and the previous chapter, you have seen how to go from angle to direction, and from direction to angle.
 You will need this quite often in both 2D and 3D game programming.

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 * No exercises this time, but get ready for the next section!